John Michael Kohler Arts/Industry Residency

 About this opportunity

 The Arts/Industry programme at John Michael Kohler Arts Center provides artists with the extraordinary opportunity to work in Kohler Co.'s pottery and foundry facilities.
-This three-month residency offers full studio access, free industrial materials, technical support, housing, and a monthly honorarium, enabling artists to create work at an industrial scale.
+Twelve artists are selected annually across three cohorts of four (two per discipline).
+Residents receive 24/7 studio access, free industrial materials, equipment and technical support, photographic services, housing, round-trip transportation, and a weekly honorarium.
+The programme enables artists to create work at an industrial scale that would be impossible in a conventional studio.

 Application tips